 BlueSnap

 A dedicated payment processor for merchants and retailers, BlueSnap helps to enhance the eCommerce business by supporting payment types with different languages and currencies.
 One can integrate it with all top marketplaces and shopping cart platforms with direct payments.
-One can even make use of it to create exclusive desktop and mobile applications for SaaS(Software as a Service), gaming, invoicing, and so on.
+One can even use it to create exclusive desktop and mobile applications for SaaS (Software as a Service), gaming, invoicing, etc.

 It is even notable for its Subscription Billing Engine, and clients can pay without the inconvenience of entering MasterCard or credit/debit card data.